tinydancer-io/solana-improvement-documents/proposals/0052-consensus-and-transaction-proof-verification.md

 This is where diet clients come in, users run the client to verify the confirmation of their transaction without trusting the RPC.

-However, this is only the consensus verifying stage of the client, and with only these changes, the RPC provider can still trick users, hence we also discuss future work that will be implemented in future SIMDs to provide a fully trustless setup.

 ## Alternatives Considered

 None